Doonesbury by Garry Trudeau for September 06, 2015

 17. Missing large

-greenearthman about 9 years ago
+greenearthman over 9 years ago

 Starting to worry about my son-in-law because of this type of situation.
 My daughter said he worked all summer, made about 10k, paid student loans with all of it, and now has his balance down around 100k.
 He’s about 1/2way thru his Doc work!
 Brilliant.
 But where is he going to get a job?
 It’s not progressives who have messed up the system.
 It’s military adventurism by conservatives whose appetite for guns over butter is psychotic.